What is Wildlife Watch?

 Joining Wildlife Watch

-It costs £17 per year to join up to four children at the same address to Wildlife Watch.
-Or you can convert your existing adult membership to the family category for £40.
-This means you will also get the Watch mailings sent to your children, along with your usual "Lapwings".
+Membership costs £17 per year to join up to four children at the same address to Wildlife Watch, or you can convert your existing adult membership to the family category for £40.